BedquiltDB/bedquilt-core/doc/guide/overview.md

 })
 ```

-See the [BedquiltDB Spec](../spec.md#aside-advanced-query-operations) for full documentation on advanced query operations.
+See the [BedquiltDB Spec](../spec.md#aside-query-operators) for full documentation on query operators.

 ## Skip, Limit and Sort